 Pour over the pecans and marshmallows.

 After I poured the icing over top, I realized my frosting must have cooled down too much because the icing didn’t melt into the crevices of the pecans and marshmallow.
 So I just spread the frosting out evenly.
 Once cooled enough, I placed the pan into the fridge for an hour or two.

-It wasn’t until I removed the brownies and pulled back the parchment paper did I realize what I was in for.
+It wasn’t until I removed the Mississippi Mud Brownies and pulled back the parchment paper did I realize what I was in for.
 These bars contain everything that I love in life.
 And it was almost too pretty to eat.

 This is exactly what one needs to get over the cold weather and post holiday blues.
 Just be sure to pour yourself a giant glass of milk, because these brownies are rich and will definitely make you thirsty.

 These Mississippi Mud Brownies were so much fun to make and definitely the most decadent brownie I have ever had the pleasure to taste!

 FOR THE BROWNIES:

 - 3/4 cups unbleached all-purpose flour